webplatform/docs/guides/Styling_lists_and_links/index.md

 === Understanding link states ===

 Let's begin with ''link states''.
-There are five states unvisited/default, visited, focus, hover and active.
+There are five states: unvisited/default, visited, focus, hover, and active.

 ;unvisited
 :The default state of a link when it has not been activated or visited previously.